 Sanitary stock: storing medicines and hygiene and health products

-Toilet paper is a product that we pay no attention to and that we gladly waste on a daily basis.
+Toilet paper is a product we pay no attention to and that we gladly waste daily.
 Yet it is an absolute luxury.

 Surviving without it is possible, but who would want it?